Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 December 1944: Main 20.3 cm inner gun tubes refitted in Gotenhafen.

-End of January 1945: The Prinz Eugen is ordered to the coast of Samland, north of Könisgberg, to provide support and cover the evacuation of refugees.
+26 January - 02 February 1945: Operation Samlandküste.
+The Prinz Eugen is ordered to the coast of Samland, north of Könisgberg, to provide support and cover the evacuation of refugees.
 From 29-31 January the Prinz expends 871 rounds of 20.3 cm ammunition against the Samland coast.

 10 April 1945: After expending all her ammunition, the Prinz Eugen leaves the Baltic for Copenhagen where she arrives on the 20th.

-7 May 1945: At 1600 hours, The battle flag is lowered and the ship surrenders at Copenhagen with the light cruiser Nürnberg.
+07 May 1945: At 1600 hours, the battle flag is lowered and the ship surrenders in Copenhagen with the light cruiser Nürnberg.

 26 May 1945: Leaves Copenhagen with Nürnberg, and sails to Wilhelmshaven escorted by British cruisers Dido and Devonshire arriving on the 28th.
 Once in Wilhelmshaven enters dry dock.